Physical and Emotional Readiness Signs for Potty Training - Baby Chick

 Emotional Readiness Signs for Potty Training

 Regarding emotional readiness, this is equally, if not more, important!
 This can also be much harder to recognize.
-At this age, many additional emotional factors make this very confusing, such as his need for independence, testing limits, wanting your approval, and any fears associated with potty training.
+At this age, many additional emotional factors make this very confusing, such as their need for independence, testing limits, wanting your approval, and any fears associated with potty training.

 1. Independence

-He is at an age where independence is important to him, and mastery of his body falls under this feeling of independence.
+They are at an age when independence is important to them, and mastery of their body is a key aspect of this feeling of independence.
 This can work in your favor or against you.
-If your toddler is ready and comfortable on the potty, she may feel empowered by using the potty.
-But if she is not emotionally ready, she may use this desire for independence to run away whenever she feels the urge to pee or poop.
-She may hide in a corner or behind the sofa and even pee on the floor to exert control.
-The best way to deal with this is to clean up the mess, downplay it, and put off potty training until your toddler is more emotionally mature.
+If your toddler is ready and comfortable using the potty, they may feel empowered by doing so.
+But if they are not emotionally ready, they may use this desire for independence to run away whenever they feel the urge to pee or poop.
+They may hide in a corner or behind the sofa and even pee on the floor to exert control.

 2. Stability